JuoTungChen/drrobot_surgical/README.md

      <li>Deformation field training</li>
      <li>Joint training</li>
    </ol>
+   Training should take around 20 min on a RTX 4090.

 3. Tool Segmentation and Tracking:
     Use SAM-2 (Segment Anything Model v2) to accurately segment and track surgical tools in the video frames.